pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

 The steps here ensure that any modules and themes from [drupal.org](https://drupal.org) are in the `composer.json` `require` list.

-Once Composer is aware of all the contributed code, you'll be able to run `composer upgrade` from within the directory to have Composer upgrade all the contributed code automatically.
+Once Composer is aware of all the contributed code, you'll be able to run `composer update` from within the directory to have Composer upgrade all the contributed code automatically.

 Begin by reviewing the existing site's code.
 Check for contributed modules in `/modules`, `/modules/contrib`, `/sites/all/modules`, and `/sites/all/modules/contrib`.